C++ string handling: Other code units

-Thus string provides basic_string functionality for strings having elements of type char.
-There is a similar class std::wstring, which consists of wchar_t, and is most often used to store UTF-16 text on Windows and UTF-32 on most Unix-like platforms.
+There is a similar class std::wstring, which consists of wide characters (wchar_t), and is most often used to store UTF-16 text on Windows and UTF-32 on most Unix-like platforms.
 The C++ standard, however, does not impose any interpretation as Unicode code points or code units on these types and does not even guarantee that a wchar_t holds more bits than a char.
 To resolve some of the incompatibilities resulting from wchar_t's properties, C++11 added two new classes: std::u16string and std::u32string (made up of the new types char16_t and char32_t), which are the given number of bits per code unit on all platforms.

 C++11 also added new string literals of 16-bit and 32-bit "characters" and syntax for putting Unicode code points into null-terminated (C-style) strings.